 Rodríguez Sánchez Genocide Retrial

 Trial judges acquitted former military intelligence chief Mauricio Rodríguez Sánchez when he was tried together with former dictator Efraín Ríos Montt on charges of genocide in 2013.
-A controversial Constitutional Court ruling vacated the guilty verdict against Ríos Montt and required new proceedings against both men.
+A controversial Constitutional Court ruling partially suspended the proceedings against both men, effectively vacating the guilty verdict against Ríos Montt as well as the acquittal against Rodríguez Sánchez.
+After many false starts and delays, the retrial finally started in October 2017.
 While the case against Ríos Montt was closed following his death this April, the retrial of Rodríguez Sánchez is nearing completion, with a verdict expected in August.
 Porras’ office will have the task of handling any appeal.

-The UN Historical Clarification Commission concluded that Guatemalan soldiers systematically attacked Maya Achi communities in the municipality of Rabinal in Baja Verapaz, following local resistance to the construction of a major hydroelectric project in 1978.
-The Commission found that these attacks, which killed 20 percent of the population and destroyed entire hamlets, constituted acts of genocide.
-In May, six suspected direct perpetrators were arrested and charged with sexual violence and crimes against humanity against the Maya Achí.
+In May, six former military commissioners were arrested and charged with the crimes of sexual violence and crimes against humanity against some 30 Maya Achí women.
+These actions occurred in the context of military campaigns against the Maya Achí population in the municipality of Rabinal, Baja Verapaz, following local resistance to the construction of a major hydroelectric project in 1978.
+The UN Historical Clarification Commission found that these attacks, which killed 20 percent of the population and destroyed entire hamlets, constituted acts of genocide.

 The intermediate phase of the proceedings, in which a preliminary judge reviews the evidence to determine whether the case should proceed to trial, is scheduled to commence on August 24, 2018.
-Several arrest warrants remain pending.
+Four additional ex-commissioners evaded arrest and are considered fugitives.
 The intellectual authors of the attacks have yet to face arrest.

 There have been several convictions in relation to this case already.
 In 2011, a Guatemala court sentenced four soldiers to 6,026 years for their responsibility in the Dos Erres massacre; another soldier was convicted in relation to the case in Guatemala in 2012.
 Two retired military officials accused in the case were convicted in U.S. courts for violations of immigration law; when they complete their ten-year sentences, they will be removed to Guatemala, where they may face further charges.
 In March 2017, a court ruled that there was sufficient evidence to proceed with a trial against Ríos Montt in the Dos Erres massacre case, but with his death, the case against him has been closed.